Recovery · Soft Tissue

 The Honest Take

-This page covers what the evidence supports, how to actually program it, which body regions matter most, and what to spend your budget on.
+This page covers what the evidence supports, how to program it, which body regions matter most, and what to spend your budget on.

 The Research